semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

   * `schema:domainIncludes`: `TemplateResource/`, `StylesheetResource/`
   * Range: `xsd:string` (relative filesystem path)
-  * Semantics: **relative to the node folder that “owns” the resource**, not to the consumer node.
+  * Semantics: **relative to the knop folder that “owns” the resource**, not to the consumer knop.

 Either:

-* Make the owning node explicit via `definedAtNode/` (ObjectProperty) to `sflo:Handle/`, **or**
+* Make the owning knop explicit via `definedAtNode/` (ObjectProperty) to `sflo:Handle/`, **or**
-* Rely on “this RDF lives in that node’s dataset” as implied ownership (more magical; more fragile).
+* Rely on “this RDF lives in that knop’s dataset” as implied ownership (more magical; more fragile).

 Epic should bias toward an explicit `definedAtNode/` for clarity.

 ### D3.
 Config points to resource IRIs, not to paths

-Replace “string path” usage in config with **object properties to TemplateResource/StylesheetResource** nodes:
+Replace “string path” usage in config with **object properties to TemplateResource/StylesheetResource** knops:

 * New properties (object properties):